Sya

 The backup task section contains a backup task definition.
 The following configuration values are accepted in a task file :

-• pre : execute this in the bash shell before executing the backup task.
+shell before executing the backup task.post

-• post : execute this after the backup task.
+: execute this after the backup task.keep-daily

-• remote-path : the path to the borg executable on the remote machine.
+: the path to the borg executable on the remote machine.

 Example task section :